chenlabUIUC/OrientedPhaseDomain/README.md

 6. Open "MapDomain.m".
 Set the threshold from the fitting results to distinguish the [100]t and [111]t.
 An example of thresholds is provided in the code.
 Run it.
 Save domain map.

 Note: "cmapStrain.mat" and "cmapDomain.mat" files are for the color scales of the strain and domain maps, respectively.

+(B) For the calculation of pair distribution function and correlation length